AlexFromSiberia/Simple-news-website-on-Django/README.md

 - viewing news sorted by headings;
 - pagination;
 - authorization of users and functionality separation;
+- error/success messages at the top of the screen;
 - adding / deleting / updating articles by registered users;
 - search of articles by headings;
 - output of popular articles;